Our Workplace Bullying Lawyers have addressed some of your common questions surrounding bullying in the workplace.

 If you have been harassed or bullied, it is important that you make a complaint to your employer, guided by the employer’s grievance policy and/or procedures.
 If your employment is bound by a code of conduct, Enterprise Bargaining Agreement, or employment policy, you may be able to refer to these for information regarding grievance procedures.

 Employees whose employment is bound by an Enterprise Bargaining Agreement (EBA) may benefit from increased regulation of disciplinary proceedings launched against them prior to termination of employment.
 It is important that you check whether or not you are covered by an Enterprise Bargaining Agreement.
 EBAs are commonly implemented in unionised workplaces.
-An example of procedure laid out under an EBA may be:
+An example of a procedure laid out under an EBA may be:

 - When/where disciplinary action is deemed necessary, a management representative must notify the affected employee of the reason for the action.
 The first warning may be oral and should be recorded on the employee’s personal record;